-This eggshell tea recipe for plants is proven in the lab test.
-It works!
+This eggshell tea recipe for plants is proven in the lab test, and it works!
 Learn everything about it in this informative article.

-Eggs are useful for you and Eggshells, for the garden, we already discussed that.
-If you’re not convinced yet, this eggshell tea therapy for plants will definitely convince you.
+Eggs are useful for you and Eggshells–for the garden, you may know it already.
+But if you’re not convinced yet, this eggshell tea therapy for plants will convince you for sure.

 Crushed Eggshells For Plants

 One of the ways is to put whole eggshells directly on top of the soil, or you can lay crushed eggshells.
-The test report published by Charles C. Mitchell, on behalf of Department Of Agronomy & Soils, Auburn University here suggests that very finely crushed eggshells are more decomposable and effective source of calcium and other trace elements than the coarsely hand crushed shells.
+The test report published by Charles C. Mitchell, on behalf of the Department Of Agronomy & Soils, Auburn University here suggests that very finely crushed eggshells are a more decomposable and effective source of calcium and other trace elements than the coarsely hand-crushed shells.

 A much better way to provide eggshell benefits to plants is to make eggshell water or tea.
 This is a quick organic approach to make nutrients available for plants after the application.